scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 ## Python Build Script (PyRG)

 - The `python` script is located in the `scripts` folder called `project_tier_table_generator.py`.
-  - There are a number of configurations that are optional and required to run the script.
   - Overall, you will see that the script is well documented, highly customizable, and easy to follow.
-  - Optionally, you can manually add projects that are not on GitHub or are private (and/or excluded in the config flags) by adding them to the `categories/project_tier_table_private.md` file.
-    - Add images used in this private table in the `docs/images/private_repos` folder.
-    - Projects in this file will be consolidated into the main table when the workflow runs.

 > [!WARNING]
 > Make sure you add all the required fields to the private tier table in order for the table to be generated properly or this can cause the output to be incorrect.

-### Configuration
+### Table Configuration

 - The build script that generates the project tier table is located in the `scripts` folder called [project_tier_table_generator.py](../scripts/project_tier_table_generator.py).
 - There are a number of configuration flags on the top of the script that you can set to customize the output of the table to your liking.
+  - For example, you can exclude repositories from the project tier table completely by setting the `INCLUDE_PRG_FILE_PROJECTS` flag to `True` and not including a **PRG Connection File** in the root of the project.
 - The config file for Jekyll/GitHub Pages is located in the `_config.yml` file in the root of the project.
   - There are a number of titles and descriptions you can set to customize the output of the table to your liking.